 That’s one reason why Loki hasn’t really been a part of the DeFi space — until now.

-TL;DR: Loki is entering the world of decentralised finance, and will be developing a cross-chain decentralised asset swapping service called Blockswap.
+TL;DR: Loki is entering the world of decentralised finance, and will be supporting the development of a cross-chain decentralised asset swapping service called Blockswap.
 Skip to FAQ.

 So what is Blockswap?
 Simply put, Blockswap is a DeFi asset swapping service which will allow you to exchange cryptocurrencies cross-chain.

 Uniswap, the decentralised ERC-20 token trading system that allows for swapping of any pooled ERC-20 token into any other pooled ERC-20 token, uses ETH itself as a trade medium.
 It was created to solve the liquidity drought seen on many decentralised exchanges.
 By incentivising people to stake into liquidity pools for each ERC-20 token, Uniswap encourages liquidity for all supported tokens, providing users with a trustless, decentralised token swapping service that will reliably have the liquidity necessary to support large swaps.

 We think Loki is uniquely positioned to help a new entrant improve on the Uniswap vision — and that’s where Blockswap comes in.
 Blockswap is a cross-chain liquidity pool system that allows users to swap any crypto asset for which Blockswap has a liquidity pool into any other supported asset — BTC to ETH, XMR to LOKI, USDT to BTC, if there is a Blockswap pool, users can make the swap.